-The model assumes a setting where a single auctioneer offers a single item for sale in a secondprice sealed-bid auction (with a random winner selection among highest bids in case of a tie) to n heterogeneous bidders that are interested in the said item.1 Both the auctioneer and the bidders are assumed to be risk-neutral and fully rational.
+The model assumes a setting where a single auctioneer offers a single item for sale in a second-price sealed-bid auction (with a random winner selection among highest bids in case of a tie) to n heterogeneous bidders that are interested in the said item.1 Both the auctioneer and the bidders are assumed to be risk-neutral and fully rational.
 As is common in auction literature, the auctioned item is assumed to have a characteristic X whose value, x, is a priori unknown both to the auctioneer and the bidders [22,23].
 The only information publicly available with regard to X is the set of possible values it can obtain, denoted $X^ = \{v_1, ..., v_k\}$, and the probability associated with each value, Pr(X = x) ($\sum{x \in X^} Pr(X = x) = 1$).
 In case X obtains values from a set of continuous intervals, we use the probability distribution function $f_X(x)$ instead of Pr(X = x).

 Each bidder is assumed to be characterized by a type T, where the set of possible types it can obtain is T^ .
 Bidders' types are assumed to be independent and identically distributed, such that the a priori probability of any of the bidders being of type T = t is given by Pr(T = t) [22,23].
 For the case where types are continuous we use the probability distribution function $f_t(t)$ instead of Pr(T = t).
 A bidder's type defines her valuation of the proposed item (i.e., her "private value") for any possible value that X may obtain.
 We use the function $V_t(x)$ to denote the value bidders of type T = t see in the auctioned item in the case where the characteristic X obtains a value x.
-The value t0 The use of the second-price auction protocol is due to the fact that it is a very natural, well-known and wide-spread scheme for selling an item [42].
-Also, this is the protocol used in most prior literature that deals with selective disclosure of information (e.g., [14,17,42]).

-of X can thus be seen as a common value in this context, and the function $V_t(x)$ defines the way that the private value of bidders of type t is affected by it.
-Unlike prior work that commonly assumed some correlation between the ways that different bidders' valuations are set given the common value (e.g., linear or symmetric dependency on the common value or a symmetric function of the other bidders' signals [23, 40]), the model in this research does not imply any restriction on the function $V_t(x)$.
+The value of X can thus be seen as a common value in this context, and the function $V_t(x)$ defines the way that the private value of bidders of type t is affected by it.
+Unlike prior work that commonly assumed some correlation between the ways that different bidders' valuations are set given the common value (e.g., linear or symmetric dependency on the common value or a symmetric function of the other bidders' signals [23,40]), the model in this paper does not imply any restriction on the function $V_t(x)$.
 Each bidder is assumed to know its own type, but not the type of the other bidders that take part in the auction.
-Similarly, the auctioneer is assumed to be unfamiliar with the specific types of the bidders that take part in the auction.